 All you need to do is register, set a date (between March 16-22) and ask your workplace pals to bring a dish representing their cultural background, a favourite meal and perhaps even a dish that they have never tried before.
 When you register, you will receive an exclusive e-book with recipes from the celebrity chefs who are part of A Taste Of Harmony 2015.

-The Food Truck Festival will get the party started, so if you’re in the city (and even if you’re not, this warrants an excursion there), head to King George Square on Wednesday February 11 between 12-2pm.
-Come along and sample the delicious offerings from local favourites That BBQ Joint, The Bun Mobile, King of the Wings, Oi Taco and Vira Lata.
+To get this party started is the Food Truck Festival so if you’re in the city (and even if you’re not, this warrants an excursion there), head to King George Square on Wednesday February 11 between 12-2pm.
+Come along and sample the delicious offerings from local favourites That BBQ joint, The Bun Mobile, King of the Wings, Oi Taco and Vira Lata.

 Wander between the trucks, taste anything that takes your fancy and if you feel inclined, register for the main event.